Formed in 1999, the California Fertilizer Foundation's mission is to

 For your free copy, place your order with Judith Dickson at firstname.lastname@example.org.
 Click here to view and download an 8 1/2 by 11 inch printable copy of the poster.

 Mary Junquiero, programs manager for the California Fertilizer Foundation, talks to students at Will Rogers Elementary School in Citrus Heights, Calif., during a grant award at the campus.
-CFF contributes thousands of dollars annually to promote campus gardens at schools throughout California, and have announced the winners of grant checks for the first half of 2013.
+CFF contributes thousands of dollars annually to promote campus gardens at schools throughout California, and have announced the winners of first grant presentations for the new 2014 cycle.
 See below.